Skip to content

 APIPrimary roleTypical use

-SchemaValidatorAnnotation-driven validation entry pointValidate @ValidJsonSchema POJOs with convention-based lookup, explicit load(...) support, and schema-chain caching
+SchemaValidatorAnnotation-driven validation entry pointValidate @ValidJsonSchema POJOs with inline schemas, refs, convention lookup, and schema-chain caching

-• If you already know JSON Schema, you can use JsonSchema directly
+• If you already know JSON Schema, you can usually use JsonSchema with the same mental model.

 java